What’s the Average Cost of a Hospital Stay in the U.S.?

 Before going to the hospital, ER, or an urgent care center, you should assess whether you simply need to see the doctor.

-You should also know what type of insurance you have, what it covers and who the network providers are before visiting any healthcare facility (unless it’s an emergency.)
+You should also know what type of insurance plan you have, what it covers and who the network providers are before visiting any healthcare facility (unless it’s an emergency.)

 Even when you go to a doctor for a routine visit and if you have private insurance, you’ll probably have to pay a co-pay ranging from $20 to $25 for a primary care visit to $30 to $50 on average to see a specialist.